axiros/pytest2md/README.md

         assert 'tutorial' in res[0]['res']
         assert 'hosts' in res[1]['res']

+    def test_simple_pyfuncs(self):
+        """
+        # Inline Python Function Execution

+        via the `md_from_source_code` function you can write fluent markdown (tested) python combos:
+        """

+        def foo():
+            hi = 'hello world'
+            assert 'world' in hi
+            print(hi.replace('world', 'joe'))

+        """
+        The functions are evaluated and documented in the order they show up within the textblocks.
+        """

     def test_file_create_show(self):
         ptm.md(
+            """
+        # Files
-            """When working with files, the `sh_file` function is helpful, producing output like this one:"""
+        When working with files, the `sh_file` function is helpful, producing output like this one:"""
         )
         ts = time.ctime()
         c = json.dumps({'a': [{'testfile': 'created'}, 'at', ts]}, indent=4)